CDF-II W boson mass in the Dirac Scotogenic model: Neutrino masses

 In the scalar DM case, we can take the fermionic mass $M_k \gg m_\xi, m_{\eta^0}$.
 In this case, the neutrino mass scale is approximately given by

-For example, for Yukawas of order $1$, a fermionic mass of $500$ GeV and $m_\nu < 0.1$ eV this leads to a value of $\kappa < 30$ GeV.
-Note that $\kappa$ is the dimensionful equivalent of $\lambda_5$ in the traditional Majorana scotogenic model.
-In the limit $\kappa \to 0$, the symmetry of the Lagrangian gets enhanced from a $Z_6$ to a $U(1)_{B-L}$ symmetry \cite{Bonilla:2018ynb} and its smallness can be associated with an inverse seesaw mechanism \cite{CentellesChulia:2020dfh}.
-Thus, in the same spirit as in \cite{Ma:2006km}, $\kappa$ is a symmetry protected parameter which can therefore be small.
+For example, for Yukawas of order $1$, a fermionic mass of $500$ GeV and $m_\nu < 0.1$ eV leads to a value of $\kappa < 30$ GeV.
+It is important to mention that $\kappa$ is the dimensionful equivalent of $\lambda_5$ in the traditional Majorana scotogenic model.
+In the limit, $\kappa \to 0$, the symmetry of the Lagrangian gets enhanced from a $Z_6$ to a $U(1)_{B-L}$ symmetry \cite{Bonilla:2018ynb} and its smallness can be associated with an inverse seesaw mechanism \cite{CentellesChulia:2020dfh}.
+Thus, in the same spirit as in \cite{Ma:2006km}, $\kappa$ is a symmetry-protected parameter which can therefore be small.
 For these reasons, we will consider the limit $\kappa \ll \Lambda_{EW}$ throughout this work.
 One could deviate from this limit by taking heavier neutral fermions or smaller Yukawas.
-The choice of working in the small $\kappa$ regime has an additional consequence in the scalar sector.
+Working in the small $\kappa$ regime has an additional consequence in the scalar sector.
 As can be seen from Eq.~\ref{eq:mix}, in this limit there won't be a sizeable mixing between the scalars, with very important consequences in the DM sector and mass of $W$ boson $m_W$ as we will now discuss.